trentlarson/relay-server/README.txt

-I can ignore problems of too many servers, too many clients, connections being open for too long, or disconnects (since you said we won't "initiate" any connections)... essentially, all those pecky high-traffic concerns.
+I can ignore problems of too many servers, too many clients, connections being open for too long, or disconnects (since you said we won't "initiate" any connections)... essentially, all those pesky high-traffic concerns.

-Later:
+I can do my own thing if a server shuts down (like return "null" to clients).

-- java accepts on a port, then binds to a different port... so we can use that new socket (otherwise we'd for them to reconnect)
+I don't have to write signals back-and-forth for when, say, the relay shuts down or when the servers shut down.